Chameleon-Stack/template-nodejs-express-postgresql/README.md

                https://docs.docker.com/desktop/install/mac-install/
 ```

-## Installing the Container for Project Execution
+### Installing the Container for the Project

-To install the container that will run your project, you need to execute the following command in the terminal:
+To install the container that will run in the project, you need to enter the following command in the terminal:

 ```
 docker run --name postgres -e POSTGRES_PASSWORD=mypassword -p 5432:5432 -d postgres
 ```

+## ⚙️ CONFIGURING THE PROJECT

-## Adding Database Connection Values to .env
+### Adding Database Connection Values to .env

-Create a file named ".env" in the root of your project and add the variables from the ".env.example" file with the connection values you provided when creating the container in the previous step.
-The .env file, according to the created container, would look like this:
+Create a file named ".env" at the root of the project and add the variables from the ".env.example" file with the connection values you provided when creating the container in the previous step.
+The .env file, according to the container created, would look like this:

 ```
 POSTGRESQL_PORT=5432
 POSTGRESQL_PASSWORD=mypassword
-NODE_ENV=test
+NODE_ENV=dev
 ```

-## Installing NodeJs Packages
+### Installing Node.js Packages

-Run the following command in your project:
+Run the following command in the project:

 ```
 npm install